 In successful federal government acquisitions, an agency’s needs are met in the most effective, economical, and timely manner.
-The key to meeting your acquisition objectives?
-Proper acquisition planning—which begins well before you write your plan document.
+The key to meeting your acquisition objectives is to create an acquisition strategy plan—which is a comprehensive plan that identifies and describes the acquisition approach that the program office will follow to manage program risks and meet program objectives.
+You should devise your acquisition strategy plan before you write your plan document.
 In other words, plan first, document later.

 Planning is so crucial that, according to the Federal Acquisition Regulation (FAR), even low-dollar-amount procurements that don’t require a written acquisition plan still require acquisition planning.